YangLabHKUST/MATH-4432-Statistical-Machine-Learning/README.md

 ## Tutorial files

-* T01
+* T02

-The source files of the slides are `.Rmd` files.
+The source files of the slides are `.ipynb` for Python or `.Rmd` files in the R_version folders for R.

 If you are interested in how to create slides through R Markdown, you can have a look at them.

 To get a full view of the slides, I recommend you open the `.html` files (e.g., [introduction to jupyterlab.html](https://github.com/YangLabHKUST/MATH-4432-Statistical-Machine-Learning/blob/main/T01%20introduction/introduction%20to%20jupyterlab.html)) with your browser after downloading the entire repository.
 Typically this works best in Chrome.